BurtonBands Posterior Matrix System

 Problem: Matrices and wedges can fail to seal the gingival margin of the proximal box, which leads to poorly adapted restorations and excess flash or overhangs.

-Solution: The attachment of the matrix band to the flexible Split Wedge on the BurtonBands2 Posterior Matrix System consistently creates a seal at the gingival margin.
+Solution: The attachment of the matrix band to the flexible Split Wedge on the BurtonBands Posterior Matrix System consistently creates a seal at the gingival margin.
 It also allows the matrix to emerge at the correct angle, creating a properly-contoured restoration.
+The system also includes a Force Wedge to further enhance the gingival margin seal.

 Problem: Rings create separation between the teeth but greatly reduce access to the area being restored, particularly when multiple restorations are being performed simultaneously.